Kit: Zimo MX645 (hard-wired) with Flame12 speaker in boiler (NB use IceCube18X13X12-1W instead); YouChoos SuperCap6800uF

 Crack off the boiler door - can take a bit of doing

-Drill a large-ish hole under the boiler which will be used to feed wires through from the lamps on the buffer beam, up into the boiler
+Drill a large-ish hole under the boiler which will be used to feed wires through from the lamps on the buffer beam, up into the

-to the decoder
+boiler to the decoder

 Enlarge the holes for the lamps - remember the frame is metal, and our lamp legs are 'live', so we need to wrap a tiny length

-of heat shrink around the base of the lamps, and this needs to fit in the holes - they look like very large holes, but they will
+of heat shrink around the base of the lamps, and this needs to fit in the holes - they look like very large holes, but they

-disappear neatly once the lamps and their heat shrink is inserted.
+will disappear neatly once the lamps and their heat shrink is inserted.

-Underneath we create shallow channels for the lamp wires to follow (3 wires on each side of the loco), so the frame can sit flush
+Underneath we create shallow channels for the lamp wires to follow (3 wires on each side of the loco), so the frame can sit

-on the cylinders later
+flush on the cylinders later

 Next, prepare the cab, drilling a hole for the firebox glow LED and another in the top to feed wires for the cab light.
-On the reverse
+On the

-side, grinding a dip, so that the firebox LED will sit closer to the front of the aperture when it is glued behind.
+reverse side, grinding a dip, so that the firebox LED will sit closer to the front of the aperture when it is glued behind.

 The firebox and cab light LEDs can be glues into position.
-We also add their resisters now and neatly stick them into the reverse
+We also add their resisters now and neatly stick them into the

-side, as there's loads of room there in the loco.
+reverse side, as there's loads of room there in the loco.

-The metal weight in the front of the boiler needs to be reduced at its' front so that a Seuthe #27 smoke generator can fit
+The metal weight in the front of the boiler needs to be reduced at its' front so that a Seuthe #27 smoke generator can fit in

-as much height as possible for the smoke unit!
+need as much height as possible for the smoke unit!